hmc-cs111-fall2016/project-ideas/free-1.md

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

-This could be a good project because could have an everyday use.
+This could be a good project because it could have an everyday use.
 It would be convenient to have a more functional and automated scheduler than Google Calendar.
 In addition, at a first glance it seems like a reasonably sized project.
 If I have time, then I could continue to add features.
 Also, it seems